-While you may have planned to begin introducing more fresh, healthy vegetables into Baby’s diet now that she’s more mature than she once was, your good intentions may face a challenge.
+While you may have planned to begin introducing more fresh, healthy vegetables into Baby’s diet now that they're more mature than they once were, your good intentions may face a challenge.
 At two and a half, many toddlers have embraced the picky-eating phase, making it doubly hard to incorporate new foods.
 What’s the best way to get fussy eaters to try everything from spinach to cauliflower to kale?

 How many vegetables do toddlers need each day?

 According to the American Academy of Pediatrics, toddlers between the ages of two and three generally need to eat about 1,000 calories a day, from a balanced spread of different food groups.
 Children between the ages of one and three should have two to three servings of vegetables every day, with each serving coming in at about a quarter cup of cooked vegetables.

 A little kitchen creativity goes a long way

 If the idea of getting your newfound picky eater to gobble up nearly a cup of cooked asparagus day in and day out sounds daunting, you’re not alone.
 While it can feel discouraging when Baby turns up their nose at the food you serve, it’s typical toddler behavior.

 To get around this phase, try changing up your thinking – and cooking habits – for this food group.